N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 ### Welcome to my webspace baby <3
 p.s.
 LYNX keep on RTFM, ikr.. hit the man pages.
 `
 ^setmode=MODE666 --transparent$ ~#:
 `

-funny you're the broken one and i'm the only one to make you say it.
+'tis funny you're the broken one: and i'm the only one to make you say it.
 ---

 #### But